geekhunger/onguard/README.md

 }))
 ```

+`harperdb.schema` (alias a HarperDB namespace) defaults to `"onguard"` and the `harperdb.table` settings parameter defaults to `"watchlist"`.
+Both setting parameters are therefore optional!

 > See [node-harperdb](https://www.npmjs.com/package/node-harperdb) for more information about the `harperdb: {}` config object (which is identical to this the constructor in the `HarperDB` class).

-**The above example is everything you need to use 'onguard' in your project!** But you can customize the settings further, if you want.
-You can also extend the preset rules for validating a reqests, by literal- or regex expressions.
-(We will explore this topic later.)
+**The above example is everything you need to use 'onguard' in your project!** But you can customize the settings even further, if you want.
+You can also extend the preset rules for validating reqests and detecting malicious attacks.
+This is done by literal path strings or regex expressions.
+We will explore this topic later.

-You can also assign the configuration function from the `require` call to a variable and create your defense middleware later.
+You can also assign the configuration function from the `require` call to a variable and create your defense middleware later, if you prefer to do that.

 ```js
 const defend = require("onguard")